bbeeken/HelpDeskAiAgent/README.md

 `422 Unprocessable Entity` response.
 The error payload also includes a `path` field that pinpoints which property failed validation.

-`422 Unprocessable Entity` response.
-The response also includes a `path` field indicating which property failed validation.

 `get_open_tickets` lists tickets filtered by status and age.
 Provide a number of `days` and optional `status` such as `open` or `closed`.